mamba-org/mamba/docs/source/usage/specs.rst

    )
    assert url.str(credentials="Remove") == "https://mamba.pm/"

-Similarily the ``CondaURL.pretty_str`` returns a more user-friendly string, but that may not be parsed back.
+Similarily the :cpp:func:`CondaURL.pretty_str <mamba::specs::CondaURL::pretty_str>` returns a more user-friendly string, but that may not be parsed back.

 ChannelSpec
 -----------

-A ``ChannelSpec`` is a lightweight object to represent a channel string, as in passed in the CLI or configuration.
+A :cpp:type:`ChannelSpec <mamba::specs::ChannelSpec>` is a lightweight object to represent a channel string, as in passed in the CLI or configuration.
 It does minimal parsing and can detect the type of ressource (an unresolved name, a URL, a file) and the platform filters.